Pressure mounts on SBA to forgive loans, prevent fraud

 Treasury and SBA officials have said they plan to begin considering applications shortly.
 SBA officials say they opened the system for forgiveness Aug.
 10, two days after the program closed.
 The agency has 90 days to consider each application after it receives bank approval, according to the Cares Act.

 The agencies also need to do much more to prevent fraud, according to two watchdogs who testified at a House hearing Thursday.
-The SBA Inspector General’s office has received tens of thousands of fraud tips and federal officials have launched hundreds of investigations into allegations of people creating fake businesses and stealing identities in order to fraudulently obtain SBA funds.
+The SBA Inspector General’s office has received tens of thousands of fraud tips, and federal officials have launched hundreds of investigations into allegations of people creating fake businesses and stealing identities to fraudulently obtain SBA funds.

 Publicly traded firms paid dividends, bought their own stock after receiving PPP loans to pay employees

-The Justice Department has already charged 57 people with trying to steal a total of $175 million, and warned that abuse of the program is probably far more widespread.
+The Justice Department has already charged 57 people with trying to steal a total of $175 million and has warned that abuse of the program is probably far more widespread.

-Officials from the IG’s office and GAO told members of Congress that SBA could do much more on the front end to prevent fraud from occurring in the first place.
+Officials from the IG’s office and Government Accountability Office told members of Congress that SBA could do much more on the front end to prevent fraud.

-SBA and Treasury officials were warned in a June report by the Government Accountability Office that greater controls were needed on lending programs, in particular because PPP relied on business owners and their banks to self-certify their eligibility for the program.
+SBA and Treasury officials were warned in a June report by the GAO that greater controls were needed on lending programs, in particular because PPP relied on business owners and their banks to self-certify their eligibility for the program.

 The SBA inspector general’s office issued an additional report in July warning that $250 million in disaster relief funds from the agency’s Economic Injury Disaster Loans (EIDL) program went to businesses that were launched after Jan.
 1, 2020, which should have rendered them ineligible.
 Another $45 million in duplicate loans were issued, according to the inspector general.